jstoebel/critical_response_talk/slides.md

 ---
 class: middle

-"I think I understand how to call the method but not why.
-Maybe think about including an example use case."
+"I think I understand what the method does but not how.
+Maybe think about explaining that."

 ???
-I think I understand how to call the method but not why.
-Maybe think about including an example use case.
+"I think I understand what the method does but not how.
+Maybe think about explaining that."
 ---
 class: middle
 ## 🚨🚨🚨 Bad Example 🚨🚨🚨